Vegan Travel Guides To World Destinations

 4. Use Your Imagination

 There are still many regions worldwide with no vegan eateries at all – what a travesty!
-In such a scenario, you'll have to be a little more inventive.
+In such a scenario, you must be a little more inventive.

-If there isn't anything vegan or vegetarian on the menu, you'll have to choose your own dish.
+You must choose your dish if there isn't anything vegan or vegetarian on the menu.
 If the menu is in a language you understand, read it through and combine items from the list.
 A restaurant is unlikely to decline your request if you can communicate well.

 We'd occasionally wind up with a gorgeous variety meal, complete with a plethora of colourful stir-fried veggies and tofu.
 We'd occasionally wind up with a meal of plain rice and limp stir-fried greens!